AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

 ## Controlling the `/MergeMode` behaviour

-AQTS does not currently allow a plugin to add any new field visit activities to a location when field visit activities already exist on the same day.
+AQTS 2019.4-and-earlier does not allow a plugin to add any new field visit activities to a location when field visit activities already exist on the same day.
 Attempts to upload such files will result in the dreaded `Saving parsed data would result in duplicates` error message.

+AQTS 2020.1 relaxed this constraint a bit, allowing a new visit to be uploaded even when another visit exists on the same day.
+This will result in two visits on the same day, which is not quite the same as a true "merge" resulting in a single visit containing all the activities on a given day.

+AQTS 2020.1 will still reject an attempt to re-import an already-imported field data file.

 The `/MergeMode` option controls how the service behaves when a file contains activities which occur on the same day as a visit already in the AQTS system.